defano/wyldcard/README.md

 ## Chunk Expressions

 HyperCard contains a rich expression language that includes support for complex prepositional chunk operations.
-A script can access or mutate a range of words, characters, lines, or comma-delimited items in a value.
+A script can fetch or mutate a range of words, characters, lines, or comma-delimited items in a value (called a _chunk_).
 Chunks may be specified numerically (`line 3 of`), by ordinal (`the third line of`), or relatively (`the last line of`; `the middle word of`).

 Chunk expressions follow the form: